How to Revive Dead Batteries and Fix Lithium Batteries that Won’t Charge?

 Can cause thermal runaway and explosions.
 Only for professionals with safety equipment.

 Part 4.
-How do you fix a lithium-ion battery that won’t charge?
+How to fix a lithium-ion battery that won’t charge

-Check for swelling, leaks, or damage.
-Older batteries (3+ years) may be beyond revival.
+4. Diagnose Physical Issues: Look for swelling, leaks, or damage.
+Older batteries may be beyond revival.

-Repair shops can determine if failure is in battery, charging circuit, or device.
+5. Professional Testing: Battery specialists can determine if the issue is with the battery, charging circuit, or device.

-When revival fails, replace with OEM batteries.
-Avoid cheap alternatives.
+6. Battery Replacement: When revival fails, replace with OEM batteries; avoid cheap alternatives.

-Critical Safety Notice: Avoid freezing or forced overcharging.
-These methods often cause permanent damage to batteries that won’t charge.
+Critical Safety Notice: Avoid freezing or forced overcharging—these often cause permanent damage.

 Part 5.
 How long can a lithium-ion battery last without charging?